open-ce/open-ce/doc/README.open_ce_build.md

   --git_tag_for_env GIT_TAG_FOR_ENV
-                        Git tag to be checked out for all of the packages in an environment. (default: None)
+                        Git tag to be checked out for all of the packages in an environment. (default: None) --test_labels TEST_LABELS
+                        Comma delimited list of labels indicating what tests to run. (default: )
 ==============================================================================
 ```